vaginessa/dns-wiki/FAQ.md

 **(16) My Apps can bypass AFWall+ whitelist mode before the boot are complete**

 > Please read [#7](https://github.com/ukanth/afwall/issues/7), [#91](https://github.com/ukanth/afwall/issues/91).
 As a workaround you can try to **enable the experimental functions**.
-If you want to see what is conneting during the boot take a look at the _/proc/uid_stat/_ folder.
+If you want to see what is connecting during the boot take a look at the _/proc/uid_stat/_ folder.

 **Important note:** procfs is mounted at boot time, which means that every time your device is rebooted  there're 0 traffic values for all UIDs.
 You can list _/proc/uid_stat/_ dir right now to see which UIDs have been spending traffic since last reboot.